Application requirements have been updated. Please review carefully.

 Applicants whose first language is not English will need to provide certification of English language proficiency (e.g., TOEFL, IELTS, MELAB test scores) if admitted, but it is not required as part of the initial application.

 Additionally, letters of reference (two letters of reference are required) should now be sent electronically.
 Your referees will receive an email approximately 24 hours after you submit your application requesting a response to fill out the Referee Assessment form.
 We encourage you to contact your referees, prior to submitting your application, to ensure they will provide you with a reference for your graduate application.
 Applicants can no longer simply/only submit hard copies of their letters of reference.
-Please let you referees know that they are encouraged to send an email to email@example.com if they are experiencing difficulty or have issues with this new process.
+Please let your referees know that they are encouraged to send an email to firstname.lastname@example.org if they are experiencing difficulty or have issues with this new process.

 For clarification with regard to this process, please visit www.uoguelph.ca/graduatestudies/appinstructions

 HOW DO I SUBMIT MY PORTFOLIO?

 Once you have submitted your online application through Guelph’s application portal, you must submit a cover sheet, an admissions portfolio (described above), a letter of intent, and a CV by e-mail to the Program Administrator.

 Please review the instructions below carefully:

 - Cover Sheet: Download and complete the cover sheet and submit it as part of your electronic application package.
 Name your file accordingly: Last_First_CoverSheet_Genre or Smith_John_CoverSheet_NonFiction